cyanly/cyanly.github.io/content/blogs/building-crypto-app-with-claude-code-2025/index.md

 ![stables.mov](app-ui.png)

-**tl;dr** Built an entire stable dollar bridging dApp app only by Claude Code coding agent, experiences and thoughts.
+> **tl;dr** Built an entire stable dollar bridging dApp only by Claude Code coding agent, my experiences and thoughts.
+It's like working with someone tireless but occasionally destructive, eager but lacking wisdom, capable but needing constant guidance.

 **Disclaimer:** This article is written by human, NOT by any LLM, except grammar checks.

+---

-Like every engineering professional, the past two hundred years (in current AI gold-rush time) have been spent stalking AI products and tooling, trying to figure out 'what can I do', or at least trying not to get left behind.
+**Like** every engineering professional, the past two hundred years (in current AI gold-rush time) have been spent stalking AI products and tooling, trying to figure out 'what can I do', or at least trying not to get left behind.
 The debate about which professions AI would kill first has raged for eons (again, in AI years), with plenty of consensus on the hit list.
 Programming has been a hot topic but generally considered safe.
 Or is it?
-A sudden surge of agentic CLI tools emerged: Claude Code, then Qwen Code, Opencode, OpenAI Codex.
+A sudden surge of agentic CLI tools emerged: [Claude Code](https://claude.com/product/claude-code), then [Qwen Code](https://github.com/QwenLM/qwen-code), [Opencode](https://opencode.ai/), [OpenAI Codex](https://openai.com/codex/).
 By the time you're reading this, even if it's just a week later, dozens more toys have certainly appeared.

 Software development has been my companion for more than a decade: large and small projects, from systems managing multi-billion dollar assets for financial institutions to a few hundred lines of consulting algorithms, to tiny iOS apps that my parents pretend to use.
 The constants throughout?
 A developer, a code editor.
 For the first time, there's a new component: a coding agent.